 If these numbers improve, will the business improve?

-There has to be a connection between the KPI and a desired business outcome, whether that is growth, profitability or better cashflow.
+There has to be a connection between the KPI and a desired business outcome.
+This can be growth, profitability or better cashflow.

 Is it easy to collect the data?

 Measurement always has some cost and is often minimal.
 If you’re implementing new systems, make sure the benefit will outweigh the costs.
-Sometimes a pilot program of collecting data manually can reveal how important that data is – and then you can make an informed decision on how to automate its collection.
+Sometimes a pilot program of collecting data manually can reveal how important that data is.
+Now, you can make an informed decision on how to automate its collection.

 Every business is different and each business goes through different cycles.